mediacloud/rss-fetcher/doc/deployment.md

 (and re-test in staging if ANY other changes were made).

 **The "prod" branch should ONLY be changed by merging from the "staging" branch.**

-(Thou shalt not commit changes directly to the prod or staging branches).
+*(Thou shalt not commit changes directly to the prod or staging branches).*

 Merge the mediacloud account staging branch into the prod branch, and run `push.sh`

-`push.sh` should check whether a `vVERSION` tag exists (and exit if it does), otherwise it creates and pushes the tag.
+`push.sh` checks whether a `vVERSION` tag already exists (and exits if it does), otherwise it applies and pushes the tag.

 ### Setup database backups